aces/Loris-MRI/docs/scripts_md/MRIProcessingUtility.md

 Determines the PSC based on the tarchive information hashref.

-INPUT: tarchive information hashref, whether this step should be logged
+INPUTS: tarchive information hashref, whether this step should be logged

 RETURNS: array of two elements: center name and center ID